Protecting Wells with Sanitary Well Caps and Grouting

 In general, it is not possible to grout an existing well.
 In rare cases, it may be possible to install a smaller diameter casing inside the old casing and grout between the casings.
 Another method used on existing wells is to pour a concrete slab around the existing well casing.
 However, these concrete slabs often crack and provide minimal protection from surface contamination.
 The best protection for an existing well is to make sure that the ground surface slopes away from the well casing in all directions to direct surface water away from the wellhead area.

 Sanitary well caps and grout seal are primarily installed to prevent surface contamination, especially bacterial contamination.
 Bacterial contamination is a common problem that occurs in about 50 percent of the private water wells in Pennsylvania.
 Drinking water is typically tested for total coliform bacteria, which includes a large number of different species of bacteria, some of which can cause illnesses or diseases.
 For this reason, all drinking-water supplies should be free of coliform bacteria.
-See the Penn State Cooperative Extension fact sheet entitled Treating Coliform Bacteria in Drinking Water for more information on coliform bacteria.
+For more information, see the Penn State Extension fact sheet on Coliform Bacteria.

 Do a Grout Seal and Sanitary Cap Prevent Contamination?